$49.99 $57.99 Buy It Now

 Tip: Store silica gel packets with your camera equipment to absorb excess moisture and reduce the risk of condensation.

-See also How to charge kodak digital camera battery
+See also How to put pictures on ipad from digital camera

 Protecting Your Camera in Winter